UtkarshUpadhyay7/Hackathon_project/README.md

 # 🧊 DoomShelf

 > AI-Powered Expiry Tracker & Inventory Management System
-> Final Year Project | Built for Hackathon 2025
+>   Built for Hackathon 2025

 ---

 ## 🚀 Overview

-**DoomShelf** is a smart inventory and expiry tracking desktop app built with modern technologies like **Tauri**, **React**, and **Supabase**.
+**DoomShelf** is a smart inventory and expiry tracking desktop app built with modern technologies like **Java**, **SpringBoot**, and **MySql**.
 Designed for individuals, small businesses, and retailers, DoomShelf makes it easy to manage stock, get expiry alerts, and track products using barcodes or manual entry.

 It features real-time updates, clean UI/UX, and supports OAuth login for secure access.